groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2019/groupdocs.signature-for-.net-19.6-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 19.6.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 19.6.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1. Public abstract class **BaseSignature **was extended with new property **PageNumber** to specify documentpage number where signature object was found over Search method.

     **PageNumber property**

+    ```csharp
     /// <summary>
     /// Specifies the page signature was found on
     /// </summary>
     public int?
 PageNumber { get; }
+    ```

     This field is supported for BarcodeSignature, QRCodeSignature and Pdf Digital Signature types.
 The rest signature types are not related to specific page but only to Document.
 This is true for Digital and Metadata Signatures.